Glastis/python-autoclicker/README.md

 --- | ---
 F1 | Resumes the autotyper
 F2 | Pauses the autotyper
+F3 | Click and maintain down the click
+F4 | Release the click
 ESC | Exits the program

 If you want to change the shortcut keys, change their values with the keycodes provided here: